Miami Alimony Lawyers Protect Your Financial Rights

 - Does a man have to pay alimony if he remarries?
 Florida alimony law is gender neutral.
 A party paying alimony does not shed the obligation by remarrying.
 However, the recipient spouse can lose the right to alimony upon remarriage or cohabitation with a supporting partner.

 - Does a prenup prevent alimony?
 Under Florida law, a prenuptial agreement can be written to exclude alimony.
 However, a court will not enforce a waiver of alimony that is the result of coercion, duress, misrepresentation or fraud.
 A court might also void the waiver if enforcement would make a spouse dependent on public relief.

 For specific answers based on your individual circumstances, speak to a Miami divorce lawyer at our firm.

 Contact our Miami family law firm for determined alimony representation

-Given the effect an alimony decision will have on your financial future, it is important to have knowledgeable and determined representation.
-The experienced family law attorneys at Rafool, LLC can help.
+The experienced family law attorneys at Rafool, PLLC handle alimony matters and other aspects of the Florida divorce process.
 For immediate assistance, call us at 305-567-9400 or contact our Miami office online to schedule an initial consultation.